gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 A process that invokes a remote Function needs to provide the Function's ID, calling arguments, the execution target (`onRegion`, `onServers`, `onServer`, `onMember`, or `onMembers`) and (optionally) a filter set.
-By using Spring Data for VMware GemFire, all you need do is define an interface supported by annotations.
+By using [spring-data-gemfire-name], all you need do is define an interface supported by annotations.
 Spring creates a dynamic proxy for the interface, which uses the `FunctionService` to create an `Execution`, invoke the `Execution`, and (if necessary) coerce the results to the defined return type.
-This technique is similar to the way Spring Data for VMware GemFire's Repository extension works.
+This technique is similar to the way [spring-data-gemfire-name]'s Repository extension works.
 Thus, some of the configuration and concepts should be familiar.